 Honestly, I’m not exaggerating about the whole winter thing.
 Average temp ranged from 13-16 degrees Celsius for the duration of our trip (not counting wind chill factor, which was significant) and apparently this is totally normal.
 Our Airbnb host in Glasgow gushed about how they’d just been enjoying some lovely hot days of 22 degrees when London was going through its heatwave.
 As we say in South Africa, ag shame man…

 We fitted in some cultural exploring before heading to Sir Elton, namely paying a visit to the gothic grounds of Gerald Butler’s alma mater aka Glasgow University.
-One of the oldest universities in the UK and Europe it’s worth a tour simply for the amazing architecture, the ultra-instagrammable cloisters (check out @denimjacketpotatoes for my touristy cliche pic) and a collection of on-site museums.
+One of the oldest universities in the UK and Europe it’s worth a tour simply for the amazing architecture, the ultra-instagrammable cloisters and a collection of on-site museums.

 The concert was out in Airdrie which is an industrial town about an hour out of Glasgow by train.
 Everyone seemed hella confused as to why it was there, even the tweets about the concert were along the lines of “Can’t believe Elton John is doing a concert in Aidrie #WTF” and “Why can I hear Elton John from my apartment in Airdrie?”
-In spite of some disappointment regarding an early start and an abrupt end (we missed the 1st 4 songs due to him starting 45 mins early; what self-respecting diva does that?!)
-I am happy to report that Sir Elton still has “it” and played a crowd-pleasing mix of old hits and new tracks.
+In spite of some disappointment regarding an early start and an abrupt end (we missed the 1st 4 songs due to the FB page for his tour dates not having updated from European time) I am happy to report that Sir Elton still has “IT” and played a crowd-pleasing mix of old hits and new tracks.
 There was a somewhat awkward moment where he gave a tribute to George Michael and then immediately launched into I’m Still Standing.

 Another highlight was the public bus back to the station which was choc-full of merry Scots in high spirits (and a good dash of some other types of spirits, methinks) who began an impromptu and rousing singalong of Goodbye Yellow Brick Road aided by a lass at the front who’d looked up the lyrics on her iPhone.

-This was honestly par for the course as during my brief time there, I also found the Scottish people to be among the loveliest, friendliest, most helpful and accommodating people I’ve ever met.
+This was honestly par for the course as during my brief time there, I found the Scots to be among the loveliest, friendliest, most helpful and accommodating people I’ve ever met.

 Before we set out on our roadtrip the next morning we stopped by Paper Cup for a healthy breakfast.
 I had a breakfast twist on a poke bowl with smoked salmon and black rice on nori and avo with a miso dressing, topped with a fried egg.
 Perfection!
 They also serve great coffee which is actually very high praise from me as so far I’ve been severely bummed by the standard of coffee in the UK; most cups simply aren’t even close to being worth their high price tag.
 The friendly barista asked us where we were off to and happily offered up some Highlands travel tips before we headed off in our new rental car and into part 2 of my Scottish adventure…